How sustainable is wind power? | DW | 27.12.2021

 While the jet stream located eight to twelve kilometers above sea level is slowed down by global warming, this does not affect the year-round energy yield of wind power plants.

-Ultimately, wind capacity will be balanced out by rising temperatures: summers will be less breezy while future winters are predicted to be windier.
+Ultimately, wind capacity will be little affected by rising temperatures: while summers will be less breezy, future winters are predicted to be windier.

 -